hasansarhan/Fairness-orthogonal/README.md

 # Fairness-orthogonal
-Fairness by Learning Orthogonal Disentangled Representations
+Implementation of the paper "Fairness by Learning Orthogonal Disentangled Representations" https://arxiv.org/abs/2003.05707